Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

+Two minor problems arise: (i) the full sectors are not actually subspaces of annuli and (ii) the number of entire sectors is not constant over $\bprad_h(n,m)$.

-Both problems are relatively harmless.
-Then second is solved by noting that the number of entire sectors is locally constant, so one can work separately over each of the subspaces of components with a fixed number of entire sectors.
-The first is a bit harder to solve, but one deals with it by considering a version of $\bprad_h(n,m)$ where the preconfigurations $L$ are endowed with lifts of the slits to elements of $\bigsqcup_{i=1}^n \tilde{\bA}_R$, the disjoint union of the universal covers of the annuli, under the condition that the distances between them are still equal to the angular distances.
+Both problems are relatively harmless: problem (ii) is solved by noting that the number of entire sectors is locally constant, so one can work separately over each of the subspaces of components with a fixed number of entire sectors.
+Problem (i) is solved by considering a version of $\bprad_h(n,m)$ where the preconfigurations $L$ are endowed with lifts of the slits to elements of $\bigsqcup_{i=1}^n \tilde{\bA}_R$, the disjoint union of the universal covers of the annuli, under the condition that the distances between them are still equal to the angular distances.
 Over this version one has a space with fibers given by $\bigsqcup_{i=1}^n \tilde{\bA}_R$, which does contain the full sectors.
 One then notes that there is a canonical homeomorphism between the sectors over the same configurations with different choices of lifts.
-In the end, the conclusion is that there exists a space $\tilde{\bA}$ over $\bprad_h(n,m)$ whose fibers consist of a disjoint union of annuli, and there is a subspace $\overline{\mr{PS}}_h(n,m) \subset \tilde{\bA}$ whose fiber over $L$ can be canonically identified with the sector space $\tilde{\Sigma}(L)$.
+In the end, we conclude there exists a space $\tilde{\bA}$ over $\bprad_h(n,m)$ whose fibers consist of a disjoint union of annuli, and there is a subspace $\overline{\mr{PS}}_h(n,m) \subset \tilde{\bA}$ whose fiber over $L$ can be canonically identified with the sector space $\tilde{\Sigma}(L)$.

-Recall that $\approx_L$ is the equivalence relation on $\tilde{\Sigma}(L)$ used when glueing the sectors together to obtain a surface.
+Recall that $\approx_L$ is the equivalence relation on $\overline{\Sigma}(L)$ used when glueing the sectors together to obtain a surface.
 Using it fiberwise defines an equivalence relation $\sim$:

-\begin{definition}Let $\sim$ be the equivalence relation on $\overline{\mr{PS}}_h(n,m)$ generated by $(L,z) \sim (L',z')$, where $L,L' \in \bprad_h(n,m)$, $z \in \tilde{\Sigma}(L) \subset \overline{\mr{PS}}_h(n,m)$ and $z' \in \tilde{\Sigma}(L') \subset \overline{\mr{PS}}_h(n,m)$, if $L = L'$ and $z \approx_L z'$.\end{definition}
+\begin{definition}Let $\sim$ be the equivalence relation on $\overline{\mr{PS}}_h(n,m)$ generated by $(L,z) \sim (L',z')$, where $L,L' \in \bprad_h(n,m)$, $z \in \overline{\Sigma}(L) \subset \overline{\mr{PS}}_h(n,m)$ and $z' \in \overline{\Sigma}(L') \subset \overline{\mr{PS}}_h(n,m)$, if $L = L'$ and $z \approx_L z'$.\end{definition}

 As mentioned before, there is a canonical isomorphism $\phi_{L,L'}$ between $\Sigma(L)$ and $\Sigma(L')$ if $L \equiv L'$.
 Using this we can define a version of $\equiv$ for $\overline{\mr{PS}}_h(n,m)$.